OwenCorrigan76/React-Movies-App/README.md

 ### Component catalogue.

-Below is the use of Storybook UI to highlight asmall amount of new components.
+Below is the use of Storybook UI to highlight a small amount of new components.

 <br/>